hvoss-techfak/AutoForge/README.md

 AutoForge © 2025 by Hendric Voss is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Acknowledgements

+First and foremost:
+- [Hueforge](https://shop.thehueforge.com/) for providing the filament data and inspiration for this project.
+Without it, this project would not have been possible.

 AutoForge makes use of several open source libraries: